 For now (June 2025, ed.): nothing for now.
 But we believe that trust starts with transparency.
 The truck levy affects our sector not immediately tomorrow, but the day after tomorrow.
 That's why we choose to communicate about it today.

 Therefore, it cannot be ruled out that transport within the Netherlands will become relatively less attractive for certain types of trips.
-We take price effects into account, but at the same time look for ways to minimize the impact for our customers.
+We take price effects into account, but at the same time look for ways to minimize the impact for our customers — particularly given that 2026 is shaping up as the year car transport undergoes structural change, with toll, fuel and capacity pressures arriving simultaneously.

 We will keep you informed.
 Not until 2026, but as soon as we know more.